SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 SSC-FDM-TS0023¶

-Error message could be different in snowflake
+Error function could be different in Snowflake

 Description¶